defl/directshow_metadata_injector_filter/README.md

 # [DirectShow Metadata Injector Filter](https://github.com/defl/directshow_metadata_injector_filter)

-**Warning: This is not feature complete yet - there is no way to configure without recompiling**

 This is a DirectShow filter that can inject metadata related to high dynamic range (HDR) and wide color gamut (WCG) into a directshow graph.